etcd-io/etcd/Documentation/benchmarks/etcd-3-watch-memory-benchmark.md

 ## Overall memory usage

-The overall memory usage captures how much [RSS](https://en.wikipedia.org/wiki/Resident_set_size) etcd consumes with the client watchers.
-The result is not very accurate and might vary around 10%.
-It is still very meaningful, since the goal is to learn about the rough memory usage and the pattern (find out `c1`, `c2` and `c3`).
+The overall memory usage captures how much [RSS][rss] etcd consumes with the client watchers.
+While the result may vary by as much as 10%, it is still meaningful, since the goal is to learn about the rough memory usage and the pattern of allocations.

 With the benchmark result, we can calculate roughly that `c1 = 17kb`, `c2 = 18kb` and `c3 = 350bytes`.
 So each additional client connection consumes 17kb of memory and each additional stream consumes 18kb of memory, and each additional watching only cause 350bytes.
 A single etcd server can maintain millions of watchings with a few GB of memory in normal case.